facebook

 This movie receives a Thumbs Up

 I tend to look for redemptive themes in movies.
 However, they are very hard to find in Omar.
 It is a movie that is filled with distrust and little to no grace offered.
-So, initially I though about the disjucture that happens in a graceless environment.
+Initially, I thought about the disjuncture that happens in a graceless environment.
 However, it occurred to me that there is one character who repeatedly sacrifices himself- Omar.
-He sacrifices himself both times he is in prison to protect the other freedom fighters.
-Most importantly though he sacrifices his love for Nadia for what he believes will be her own good.
+He sacrifices himself twice when he is in prison to protect the other freedom fighters.
+Most importantly, though, he sacrifices his love for Nadia for what he believes will be in her best interest.

-Ultimately though, Omar’s sacrifice leads to nothing.
-On a theological level, I cannot help but compare that to Christ’s sacrifice and the tremendous difference.
-The sacrifice of a mere human can be powerful.
-But, it is limited.
-In the course of history few of our sacrifices will have significant effect.
-Christ’s sacrifice however is a very different story.
+Ultimately, Omar’s sacrifice leads to nothing.
+On a theological level, I cannot help but compare this to Christ’s sacrifice and the tremendous difference in outcome.
+The sacrifice of a mere human can be powerful, but it is limited.
+Over the course of history, few of our sacrifices will have a significant impact.
+Christ’s sacrifice, however, is a very different story.

 The Boy, The Money, The Sugar, and The Stone

-Early in the movie Amjad tells a story about how moneys are caught in Africa.
+Early in the movie, Amjad tells a story about how monkeys are caught in Africa.
 He explains that the monkeys are given sugar and eventually become addicted to it.
-Then when they are trying to catch the monkeys they put the sugar in a trap and the monkey reach their hand in and won’t let go of the sugar and so they are caught.
+When they are ready to catch the monkeys, they put the sugar in a trap, and the monkeys reach their hand in but won’t let go of the sugar, so they are caught.
 Omar tells this story again at the very end of the movie before he shoots Agent Rami.
-This whole time Rami believed that Omar was the money.
+This whole time, Rami believed Omar was the money.
 Rami felt he had trained Omar to do what he wanted.
-But, in the end Omar learned to let go of the sugar and he was the one who got the upper hand on Rami who was in fact the trained monkey who was not able to let go of the sugar (Omar).
+But, in the end, Omar let go of the sugar.
+He got the upper hand on Rami, who was, in fact, the trained monkey unable to let go of the sugar (Omar).

 This monkey story reminded me of a monkey story I heard when I was in Indonesia in 2008.
 There was a public park full of monkeys.
-But, the guides did not want us to go into the park because several years back young boys had thought it fun to throw rocks at the monkeys.
-But, they had actually ended up training the monkeys to throw rocks back at them.
-Now, when people enter the park the monkeys trow rocks.
-In some ways it seems that this is exactly what the movie is saying is happening in Palestine.
-From the perspective of this movie the Israeli’s have trained the Palestinians to throw rocks.
+The guides did not want us to go into the park because several years prior, young boys had thought it fun to throw rocks at the monkeys.
+They inadvertently trained the monkeys to throw rocks back at them.
+Now, when people enter the park, the monkeys throw rocks.
+In some ways, it seems that this is exactly what the movie is saying has happened in Palestine.
+From the perspective of this movie, the Israelis trained the Palestinians to throw rocks.

 About Post Author